MariannBea/MariannBea.github.io/_posts/2021-09-08-movie-studio-profits-linear-regression.md

 ![combined features linear regression](https://user-images.githubusercontent.com/83561268/132297557-2595b64e-45e5-4a1f-b3d5-d90af21f4ddb.PNG)

 The combined features produced better results than any of the individual sets that I had tried.
-However, the coefficient of determination is pretty low.
+However, the coefficient of determination is pretty low and I would not use this model to decide which movies to invest in.

 Since the goal is to determine what movie producers can do to make a successful movie, it will be imporant to see exactly which variables are more likely to lead to success.
 Using linear regression provided some good clues about which features influence movie success.
 Genre, number of movies a person was in, duration and 'face_number_in_poster' are likely to have some influence on profits.
 However, it doesn't tell exactly which genres or if there is a connection between particular genres and content ratings.
 To find that out, I will be using a decision tree algorithm and looking at the textual representation of the tree produced.
 You can read about it [here]().